Publication Ethics Policy

 Members of the HATASO Journals Publishing Team are not responsible for data falsification, forgery, plagiarism, image manipulation, unethical research, biased reporting, abuse of authorship, or redundant or duplicate publication on the part of the authors.
 It plays an important role in dealing with potential instances of conflict.
 Please follow the research misconduct guidelines of COPE.

 HATASO provides information on image processing and, if necessary, checks the image.
 The author can be asked to indicate where the manipulation took place.
-HATASO requests authors not to enhance, obscure, remove, move, or insert specific features within images.
+HATASO requests that authors not enhance, obscure, remove, move, or insert specific features within images.

 https://publicationethics.org/files/Image_Manipulation_in_a_Published_Article.pdf